Novels

 So for me, today is also about the families and friends of those of our heroes who returned in closed caskets, because for them (the families and friends), there’s a deep, deep-seated sense of loss and pain that comes not just from a life-lasting final memory of watching flag-draped wooden boxes lowered into marked graves, but also wondering, questioning whether their loved ones are truly inside those caskets, whether their government, their military, was pulling a fast one on them.

-So, by way of example, earlier I mentioned the death of Lance Corporal Charles W. Bricker, who was killed in action on May 2, 1967.
+So, by way of example, earlier I mentioned the death of Lance Corporal Charles W. Bricker, who was killed-in-action on May 2, 1967.
 Nearly 42 years later, in January 2009, I was contacted by his sister, Linda Sample.
 Linda begged me for the true story of why her brother’s casket was closed.

 A year later, I was contacted by the parents of Bricker’s best friend, people who thought of Bricker as a nephew.
 They too wanted answers to that question.
 And the answers were difficult to give because Bricker had been so severely wounded when last I saw him.
 Recalling that image and describing it to his sister and his friends led to a river of tears and flood of guilt.

-But the really unexplainable thing to me is that Joan, a married woman with children, who lives in Arizona, joins McVay’s twin brother Robert and has visited his grave in Pittsburgh every single year since 1967.
-Can any of us here imagine, let alone fully understand, what it must feel like for Joan’s family (her husband and kids), knowing she’s still in love with a ghost that’s been dead for more than 51 years.
+But, the really unexplainable thing to me is that Joan, a married woman with children, who lives in Arizona, joins McVay’s twin brother Robert and has visited his grave in Pittsburgh every single year since 1967.
+Can any of us here imagine, let alone fully understand, what it must feel like for Joan’s family (her husband and kids), knowing she’s still in love with a ghost that’s been dead for more than 57 years.

 Summing it up, for me at least, but hopefully for you too, today is a day to focus on the fact that there are people in our country that evidence the greatest altruism, men and women who give all that can be given – their very lives – and those who give their sons, their daughters, their sisters and brothers, to the government when it issues the call.